hossamMohamed00/Task-Manager-Angular-Nodejs-MongoDB/README.md

 - Angular CLI.
 - nodemon.

-#Installation
+# Installation
-1. First run `npm start` in the `server` folder and another in the `task-manager` folder - To install all project's dependencies.
+1. First run `npm install` in the `server` folder and another in the `task-manager` folder - To install all project's dependencies.
 2. Then, run the mongod service to serve the local DB.
 3. Then, run the server with `npm run dev` in the `server` folder
 4. Finally, run the angular app with `npm start` in the `task-manager` folder